charlieargue/knowde-pos/README.md

 # make a database (you will need to enter the USER PASSWORD)
 sudo su postgres -c 'createdb knowde-pos -U 🟡karlgolka🟡'

-# make sure to save this USER PASSWORD back in your .env file!
+# ✅ make sure to save this USER PASSWORD back in your .env file!

 ```

+## Update your ormconfig.json

+✅ Make sure to also update the `username` and `password` fields in the `ormconfig.json` file!

 ## Start up the server